mbaribeiro/MLpython/README.md

 - [ ] Implantation in a neural networks
 - [ ] ...

-### Dependencies
+## Dependencies

-Before start, you must have this features in your pc:
+Before starting, you must have this features in your pc:
 [Git](https://git-scm.com),
 [python.js](https://www.python.org/) ,
 [VSCode](https://code.visualstudio.com/).

+## How to start

 ```bash
 # Clone the repository